efrisch/pyrsia-website/docs/developer/things-to-know.md

 ## Read the Code of Conduct

-Just as all open source communities, Pyrsia has a 'Code of Conduct'.
+Just like all open source communities, Pyrsia has a 'Code of Conduct'.
 Please make sure to read and observe the [Code of Conduct and Community Values](https://github.com/pyrsia/.github/blob/main/code-of-conduct.md).

 ## Register to the Google Groups and Join Slack